auth0/docs/articles/quickstart/backend/laravel/interactive.md

 ## Protecting routes {{{ data-action=code data-code="routes/web.php" }}}

 We'll use the SDK's middleware to automatically protect routes using bearer tokens.
-For this type of application there are different types of middleware available for us to use.
+For this type of application there are different types of middleware available:

-- `auth0.authenticate.optional`: This middleware will resolve an available bearer token when provided (allowing you to access the token's properties through the `Auth::user()` command) but won't block requests without a token either, allowing you to treat tokenless requests as "guest" requests.
+- `auth0.authenticate.optional`: This middleware will resolve an available bearer token when provided (allowing you to access the token's properties through the `Auth::user()` command) but won't block requests without a token, allowing you to treat tokenless requests as "guest" requests.
-- `auth0.authenticate`: This middleware will reject requests from end users that do not contain a valid access token.
+- `auth0.authenticate`: This middleware will reject requests that do not contain a valid access token.
-- `auth0.authenticate:{scope}`: This middleware will reject requests from end users that aren't passing a valid access token, or to those that pass an access token that does not contain the configured scope, `read:messages` in our example.
+- `auth0.authenticate:{scope}`: This middleware will reject requests that don't contain a valid access token, or those that contain an access token that does not contain the configured scope, `read:messages` in our example.

 Edit the `routes/web.php` file, and add the corresponding routes to that file.